rylanperumal/hadida_hunter/README.md

 # To run the game:
  - I ran my game on a linux machine, there were issued with using firefox and chrome.
  - google-chrome must be installed.
- - To run: - open terminal where index.html is located, then type the following command in the terminal
+ - To run: - open terminal where index.html is located, then type the following command in terminal
            - "$ google-chrome --disable-web-security --user-data-dir index.html "
            - the reason for this is that chrome does not let you load from local file path, and firefox does not support certain functionality.